-An in-vehicle infotainment system is a console that delivers information and entertainment via touch screen displays.
+An in-vehicle infotainment system is a console that delivers information and entertainment via touchscreen displays.
 These are designed to enhance the in-vehicle user experience.
 Infotainment systems aggregate control to cabin functions, media, and navigation.
-They also enable connectivity with smartphones and provide access to all the media, digital libraries, emails, and messages in their phones ensuring hands-free access on the go.
+They also enable connectivity with smartphones and provide access to all the media, digital libraries, emails, and messages on their phones ensuring hands-free access on the go.

 Broadly speaking an infotainment system can help you with the following features

 In-car User Experience is a holistic term used to define the interaction between the user and the car.
-This primarily constitutes interaction with the instrument cluster, infotainment system, and center console.
+This primarily constitutes interaction with the instrument cluster, infotainment system, and centre console.

-The modern infotainment systems try to combine all the constituents of the in-car user experience into one central unit.
-This is evident in all the budding Electric Vehicles which have established a dominant presence in the future of the automotive industry.
+Modern car infotainment systems try to combine all the constituents of the in-car user experience into one central unit.
+This is evident in all the budding electric vehicles which have established a dominant presence in the future of the automotive industry.
 Naturally, the other players are trying to get as close to being a contest to the bar set by EVs such as Tesla.

 Fun Fact: Buick envisioned a digital dash while the car still used a cassette player for music.